Share this article If you liked this article share it with your friends.

 Eventually, Revolut started offering more and more services and became a multi-faceted financial services provider and a great choice for personal banking.

-With Revolut today, you can use digital banking with GBP and EUR accounts, buy and sell shares and cryptocurrencies and make international transfers.
+With Revolut today, you can have money in multiple currencies all in one account.
+The app lets you buy and sell shares and cryptocurrencies, and make international transfers.

 Although Revolut and Monese provide similar financial services, their business models differ slightly.

-In the early stages, Revolut aimed to create prepaid travel cards, while Monese targeted customers who can’t open a UK bank account.
+In the early stages, Revolut aimed to create prepaid travel cards, while Monese targeted customers who couldn’t open a UK bank account due to the lack of proof of address.

 However, both platforms have similar features.
 They allow for instant account creation with just a smartphone and an ID.
 Mobile banking and accounts are also available in multiple currencies.

-Unfortunately, neither Revolut nor Monese has Financial Services Compensation Scheme (FSCS) protection, and neither has security features and user protection.
+Unfortunately, neither Revolut nor Monese has Financial Services Compensation Scheme (FSCS) protection.

 Monese vs. Revolut: Account options